Completing the Virtuous Cycle

 This emphasis on tangible devices in part reflects Cleveland Clinic’s long history of device innovation.
 Since the 1920s, our clinicians have continually improved the tools of the trade, from surgical retractors to gastroscopes.
 The other reason CCI rose to prominence as a commercialization engine for medical devices is rooted in the industrial heritage of the region and the “maker’s spirit” that pervades local culture.

 CCI was founded in this spirit.
 To grow a world-class medical device commercialization function, we needed to aggregate, maintain, and refine our model-building, legal, and regulatory capabilities.
 We recruited biomedical engineers and built them a sophisticated fabrication shop with five-axis milling machines, 3-D printers, lathes, and experts to run them.
 We assembled a legal team with experience in the protection of intellectual property (IP) in the device space and regulatory expertise to help navigate the U.S. Food and Drug Administration (FDA) environment.

-Our labs brought forth one solid, weighable object after another: artificial hips, hearts, and kidneys; valves, clips, and instrumentation; stents to keep vessels open; and ...
+Our labs brought forth one solid, weighable object after another: artificial hips, hearts, and kidneys; valves, clips, and instrumentation; stents to keep ...